shivam7898/PYxR/docs/p01-Introduction.md

 > In R & Python, Everything that exists is an `object`.

-- Indexing starts at 1 in R. Whereas, it starts at 0 in Python
+- Indexing starts from 1 in R and from 0 in Python.
 - Periods `.` (dots)
   - In Python, dot `.` is a member access operator use to access methods of the object(class instance).
 Thus, it can be used to pipe or chain together multiple operations.
   - In Python, dot cannot be part of object name.
 Whereas, R does not treat dot as special.